DobieDevelopments/CST8152-Compilers/README.md

 - lexical and syntactic analysis
 - parse trees
 - developing of a finite automaton
-- Left recursion and transformations for fixing grammar to fit a top down parse tree.
+- Left recursion and transformations where necessary for fixing grammar to fit a top down parse tree.
+- Creation of the FIRST and FOLLOW sets for the generated grammar.